-The Board has established an Risk Management Committee (previously Audit and Risk Management Committee to 1 December 2021) comprising Darryl Cuzzubbo (Chair- from 1 December 2021), Chris Tonkin, Mark Southey and Cathy Moises (to 1 December 2021).
+The Board has established a Risk Management Committee comprising Roger Higgins (Chair from 8 April 2024, previously Mark Southey from 5 February 2024), Chris Tonkin, Mark Southey and Michael Spreadborough.
+Darryl Cuzzubbo was previously Chair of the Risk Management Committee, however stepped down upon his appointment as Managing Director on 5 February 2024.
 Each member of the Risk Management Committee is a non-executive director, and all members are independent.
-A profile of each Director setting out their skills, experience, expertise and period of office is set out in the Directors' Report on pages 19-24 of the Company's 2022 Annual Report.
+A profile of each Director setting out their skills, experience, expertise and period of office is set out in the Directors' Report on pages 28-34 of the Company's 2024 Annual Report.
 The Risk Management Committee is structured in accordance with Recommendation 7.1.

-Details of director attendance at Risk Management Committee meetings during the Reporting Period are set out in a table in the Directors' Report on page 26 of the Company's 2022 Annual Report.
+Details of director attendance at Risk Management Committee meetings during the Reporting Period are set out in a table in the Directors' Report on page 35 of the Company's 2024 Annual Report.